 3. Algal food quality (as C/N) increased slightly, but not significantly, during the initial 5-month post-decline period and remained constant over 3 years.
 Mean δ15N in biofilms in pool habitat (measured over the reach scale) was significantly depleted initially following tadpole declines and remained significantly depleted 3 years after the decline (4.34 ‰ pre- versus 3.24‰ post-; P < 0.05), suggesting that the loss of tadpoles reduced N recycling.

 4. Increases in abundance and production of some grazing macroinvertebrate taxa after the decline may have contributed to the gradual reduction in the difference between initial and longer-term post-decline algal biomass.
 However, algal biomass was still 2-fold greater than pre-decline levels after 3 years, indicating that grazing macroinvertebrates did not fully compensate for the loss of tadpoles.

-Connelly, Scott, Catherine M. Pringle, Thomas Barnum, Meshagae Hunte-Brown, Susan Kilham, Matt R. Whiles, Karen R. Lips, J. Checo Colón-Gaud, Roberto Brenes.
+Connelly, Scott, Catherine M. Pringle, Thomas Barnum, Meshagae Hunte-Brown, Susan Kilham, Matt R. Whiles, Karen R. Lips, Jose Checo Colón-Gaud, Roberto Brenes.

 "Initial Versus Longer-Term Effects of Tadpole Extirpation on Algal Resources and Nitrogen Cycling in a Neotropical Stream."